monhi/inilite/README.md

 it is the first time that I use std::set in a project.

-Just, setKey and getkeyvalue function are implemented to handle string values.
+Just, setKey and getkeyvalue functions are implemented to handle string values.
-Other types can be converted to string and saved inside ini files.
+Other types can be converted to string and saved inside ini file.